UBC-MDS/PrepR/README.md

 Status](https://readthedocs.org/projects/PrepR/badge/?version=latest)](https://PrepR.readthedocs.io/en/latest/?badge=latest)
 <!-- badges: end -->

-This is an R package that preprocesses data as follows:

-  - Identifies features of different data types in a dataframe

-  - Splits data into train, validation, and test sets

-  - One-hot encodes features of categorical type

-  - Performs standard scaling of categorical features

-  - The package returns preprocessed and split train, validation, and test data sets ready for analysis/modelling
+### Package Summary

+`PrepR` is a package for R to help preprocessing in machine learning tasks.
+There are certain repetitive tasks that come up often when doing a machine learning project and this package aims to alleviate those chores.
+Some of the issues that come up regularly are: finding the types of each column in a dataframe, splitting the data (whether into train/test sets or train/test/validation sets, one-hot encoding, and scaling features.
+This package will help with all of those tasks.

 ### Installation: